DimaKoz/goleetcode/README.md

   For example, the saying and conversion for digit string `"3322251"`: !["3322251":](https://assets.leetcode.com/uploads/2020/10/23/countandsay.jpg)

   Given a positive integer `n`, return the `n-th` term of the count-and-say sequence.

+- [535.
+Encode and Decode TinyURL](https://leetcode.com/problems/encode-and-decode-tinyurl/) (solved [here](https://github.com/DimaKoz/goleetcode/blob/main/easy/535_encode_and_decode_tinyurl.go), [tests](https://github.com/DimaKoz/goleetcode/blob/main/easy/535_encode_and_decode_tinyurl_test.go)) <details> <summary>Description</summary>
+  TinyURL is a URL shortening service where you enter a URL such as `https://leetcode.com/problems/design-tinyurl` and it returns a short URL such as `http://tinyurl.com/4e9iAk`.
+Design a class to encode a URL and decode a tiny URL.

+  There is no restriction on how your encode/decode algorithm should work.
+You just need to ensure that a URL can be encoded to a tiny URL and the tiny URL can be decoded to the original URL.

+  Implement the `Solution` class:

+  - `Solution()` Initializes the object of the system.

+  - `String encode(String longUrl)` Returns a tiny URL for the given `longUrl`.

+  - `String decode(String shortUrl)` Returns the original long URL for the given `shortUrl`.
+It is guaranteed that the given `shortUrl` was encoded by the same object.

 - [1329.
 Sort the Matrix Diagonally](https://leetcode.com/problems/sort-the-matrix-diagonally/) (solved [here](https://github.com/DimaKoz/goleetcode/blob/main/easy/1329_sort_the_matrix_diagonally.go), [tests](https://github.com/DimaKoz/goleetcode/blob/main/easy/1329_sort_the_matrix_diagonally_test.go)) <details> <summary>Description</summary>
   A matrix diagonal is a diagonal line of cells starting from some cell in either the topmost row or leftmost column and going in the bottom-right direction until reaching the matrix's end.
 For example, the matrix diagonal starting from `mat[2][0]`, where `mat` is a `6 x 3` matrix, includes cells `mat[2][0]`, `mat[3][1]`, and `mat[4][2]`.